lem0nSec/KBlast/README.md

 This tool has two components.
 KBlaster.sys is the application's driver, the actual core where all central features live.
 In contrast, KBlast.exe is the client application.
 KBlast.exe takes user commands, generate a specific input to be sent to KBlaster, and once the driver has finished its operation the client may or may not return the result of the operation depending on what was done.

 ## Commands and Features
-KBlast\(er\) commands can fall into four categories which must be prepended to the actual command (generic commands can be just typed and run right away).
+KBlast commands can fall into four categories which must be prepended to the actual command (generic commands can be just typed and run right away).
 Categories can be 'misc', 'prot', 'tokn', 'call'.
 The fun part is that some misc functionalities can be combined with commands from other modules, thus offering a chance to diversify already known approaches.

 ## Important note